Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 A wise man once said, “By failing to prepare, you are preparing to fail”, so taking these wise words to heart, I used a program called yEd Graph Editor to map out my network’s topography.
 I am a visual learner, so this helps tremendously when configuring and installing network devices.

 Everything you see here is not yet in place, but I hope to add on to my network little by little until it looks like this.
-As you can see by the color schema, I will have three physical network connections, and several virtual and wireless connections in my topography with my main PC connected directly to my management network, this will ensure that I always have a route to my ESXI server.
+As you can see by the color schema, I will have three physical network connections and several virtual and wireless connections.
+My desktop will be connected directly to the management network, this will ensure that I always have a route to my ESXI server.

 (Right Click and Open in New Tab for Full Resolution)
 ![]({{site.baseurl}}/images/networkgraph.png)